Resikrys/S3-02-Patterns-2/README.md

 MestrePizzer, and use them to build pizzas with different configurations.

 ## 📄 LVL 2: Observer
-Design a system in which a Stock Broker (Observable) notifies several Stock Brokers (Observers) of changes when the Stock Market goes up or down.
+Design a system in which a Stock Exchange Agencies (Observable) notifies several Stock Brokers (Observers) of changes when the Stock Market goes up or down.

 - It is necessary for the Observable object to maintain references to